 Doha promises a vibrant, exciting lifestyle for expats seeking opportunities abroad.
 As one of the wealthiest cities in the Middle East, it has become a mecca for expats wanting to secure well-paying jobs or establish their own business ventures in the country.
 For those wanting to do either, it is important to familiarize yourself with the employment laws and regulations, as well as what it takes to set up a business in Doha.
 Doing business in Doha is effortless with the help of expert heavy equipment movers, who specialize in helping to relocate items quickly and safely.
 While there are certain restrictions and adjustments that must be made when relocating as an expat, doing so can open up numerous rewarding opportunities!

 Healthcare and education in Doha

-You can be sure you will have an emergency health care which is free of course.
-But most expats will recommend you to use International health insurance while residing in Doha.
+You can be sure you will have emergency health care which is free of course.
+But most expats will recommend you use International health insurance while residing in Doha.
 As a rich country, it is only natural that they invest in their health care a lot, putting health care standards pretty high, but also very expensive.
-The main healthcare provider in Doha is Hamad Medical Corporation.
+The leading healthcare provider in Doha is Hamad Medical Corporation.
 There are also several hospitals that are good for expats such as: